Sydserf House is a 17th century (or earlier) fortified laird’s house.

 In 2006 planning permission was obtained to restore Sydserf House, and to reconstruct a 19th century steading with a view to providing five new residential properties (later changed to four).
 The steading complex would replace the modern farm buildings immediately to the east of the main house.

 As part of the sympathetic restoration of Sydserf House, carried out between September 2006 and January 2007, the roof was raised and a second floor was added, with dormer windows installed to provide light for the new floor.
-The architects, Grove-Raines, are to be commended, as the new floor looks as if it was always there.
+The architects, Groves-Raines Architects, are to be commended, as the new floor looks as if it was always there.

 The overall impression is not dissimilar to many 17th century castles and fortified laird’s houses across Scotland, and comparing before and after photos it is clear that the restoration has saved this building from ruin.